 A perfect start for the Toronto Maple Leafs and a dominant performance by Mitch Marner on Saturday night helped the Buds snap their five-game home losing streak against the Ottawa Senators.

-Having not won in their own building against their provincial rivals in nearly three years, the Maple Leafs scores quickly and often in the first period, chasing Ottawa’s goaltender less than twelve minutes into the game, on their way to a 6-3 win, their third win in a row.
+Having not won in their own building against their provincial rivals in nearly three years, the Maple Leafs scored quickly and often in the first period, chasing Ottawa’s goaltender less than twelve minutes into the game on their way to a 6-3 win, their third win in a row.

 Maple Leafs come out flying

 The home team began to dominate from the opening faceoff and wasted no time in taking the lead.
 Toronto applied merciless pressure in the opening minutes and the Senators could not handle it.

 Less than two minutes into the game, the giveaways were already flying off the Senators' sticks.
 One of them landed on the stick of Mitch Marner, who was alone in front of the Ottawa net.
 Marner beat Craig Anderson to give Toronto the early lead.

 Smelling blood, the Leafs kept coming.
 Soon, it was the top line's turn to go on the attack.
 Auston Matthews led a rush into the Ottawa zone, narrowly missing the top corner with his lethal wrist shot.